grannycart/by-sound-alone_source/notes_and_todos-subworld_story1.md

 * [ ] Is it a 'mating collar' or a 'docking collar'?
 * [ ] when they call Hemi Hem' for short, make sure it has an apostrophe
 * [ ] Fix that the Gnat's docking collar should be _inside_ the Prospect's --- so it can be welded by Chips when it leaks.
 Also, seems more likely, like fitting a lego piece together or something.
-* [ ] Is the moon pool thing where they mate with the Gnat right?
+* [X] Is the moon pool thing where they mate with the Gnat right?
 Wouldn't it be two atmospheres at the bottom of the Prospect (roughly 30 feet down), and already ruining the moon pool effect, at least without increasing the pressure in the Prospect?
 Or does the Prospect run slightly pressurized in general as a safety measure?
+	* No, it would flood at 2 atmospheres (bottom of the boat) see: https://www.quora.com/What-is-the-air-pressure-in-a-submarine
 * [ ] find and remove 'inches' and 'feet' references
-* [ ] Black sub should probably be referred to as the sub with the ram. (virtually all subs are black, cept the ones that are gray)
+* [X] Black sub should probably be referred to as the sub with the ram. (virtually all subs are black, cept the ones that are gray)
 * [ ] Consider having Owen and Percy get into a conflict, Owen wants to make one move with the Prospect and Percy is determined to do something else.
 Owen turns out to be right.
 Percy doesn't apologize
 	* ...could also be Bastian for a little character development, but I think he remains just a skinny quiet smoking pole.
 	* I like that this will play in later when they decide what to do if they find out that Owen slept with the black sub's captain's wife.